Before You Install an Ice Maker, Don’t Forget Your Ice Machine Water Line

 When choosing an ice maker water line, there are a few factors you need to consider, they include:

-• Water Flow
+• Water flow

 • Space

-• Shut-off Valve
+• Shut-off valve

 • Size

-This is the most crucial water line requirement in ice machines.
+This is the most important water line requirement in ice machines.
 While there might be some leeway with space, size, and whether to include a shut-off valve, the water flow needs of your ice machine must be adhered to.
 Any less the designated amount, and you’ll run into any or all of the issues we mentioned above.

 A large ice machine will often require more GPM than a small commercial ice maker.